Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 \subsection{Proof of Theorem \ref{th:main2} for Seifert manifolds}

 In this section we prove Proposition~\ref{prop:seifert} which implies Theorem~\ref{th:main2} for closed Seifert fibred $3$-manifolds.
-We also show that the assumption that the hyperelliptic rotations have odd prime orders cannot be avoided in general by exhibiting examples of closed Seifert fibred $3$-manifolds $M$ such that $Diff^+(M)$ contains an arbitrarily large number of conjugacy classes of cyclic subgroups generated by hyperelliptic rotations of odd, but not prime, orders.
+We also show that the assumption that the hyperelliptic rotations have odd prime orders cannot be avoided in general by exhibiting examples of closed Seifert fibred $3$-manifolds $M$ such that $Diff^+(M)$ contains an arbitrarily large number of conjugacy classes of hyperelliptic subgroups of odd, but not prime, orders.

 \begin{Proposition} Let $M$ be a closed Seifert fibred $3$-manifold which is not homeomorphic to $\S^3$.
-Then the group $Diff^+(M)$ of orientation preserving diffeomorphisms of $M$ contains at most one conjugacy class of cyclic subgroups generated by a hyperelliptic rotation of odd prime order except if $M$ is a Brieskorn integral homology sphere with $3$ exceptional fibres.
-In this latter case $Diff^+(M)$ contains at most three non conjugate cyclic subgroups generated by hyperelliptic rotations of odd prime orders. \end{Proposition}
+Then the group $Diff^+(M)$ of orientation preserving diffeomorphisms of $M$ contains at most one conjugacy class of hyperelliptic subgroups of odd prime order except if $M$ is a Brieskorn integral homology sphere with $3$ exceptional fibres.
+In this latter case $Diff^+(M)$ contains at most three non conjugate hyperelliptic subgroups of odd prime orders. \end{Proposition}

 \demo